GeodataTools/geodata/doc/mask/mask_workflow.md

 ### Possible errors to avoid

-If you create another object `china_2` that opens the raster `china` is accessing, and then try to save the original `china` without using `china_2.close_files()`, you should expect an error because Python does not want you to rewrite a file that is used by another program.
-Therefore, `china_2.close_files()` make sures that only `china` mask is having access to the files. `close_files()` will close all the layers in china_2 and make that mask object un-savable.
+If you create another object `china_2` that opens the raster object `china` is accessing, and then try to save the original `china` without using `china_2.close_files()`, you should expect an error because Python does not want you to rewrite a file that is used by another program.
+Therefore, `china_2.close_files()` or `china_2.save_mask(close_files = True)` make sures that only one mask is having access to the files. `close_files()` will close all the layers in china_2 and make that mask object un-savable.
 Therefore, it is best to avoid having multiple mask objects accessing the same files.

 Please see the jupyter notebook for more details.